shaojinn/NC-Seismicity-PSHA/README.md

 * Earthquakes should be selected before creating matrices.
 ### MFR.py
 * Find Magnitude-frequency relation (MFR, as known as Gutenberg-Richter relation, a- and b-values) from synthetic or real data by determining magnitude of completeness (Mc) and goodness of fit.
+### GMPE.py
+* Ground motion Equations (GMPE) to predict peak ground accelerations (PGA) for active shallow crust (ASC, Zhao et al., 2006, Boore and Atkinson, 2008, and Chiou and Youngs, 2008) and for subduction interface (SUB, Atkinson and Boore, 2003, Abrahamson et al., 2016, and Youngs et al., 1997).